Statistical Advantages of Oblique Randomized Decision Trees and Forests: Regression Setting and Random Tessellation Forests

-The upper bounds of Theorem \ref{t:Lipschitz_Rate} and Theorem \ref{t:C2_Rate} illuminate how the risk for the random tessellation estimator of a ridge function depends on the relationship between the geometry of normalized associated zonoid of the STIT tessellation and the zero cell to the relevant feature subspace $S$.
+Theorem \ref{t:Lipschitz_Rate} in particular illuminates how the risk for the random tessellation estimator of a ridge function depends on the relationship between the geometry of normalized associated zonoid of the STIT tessellation and the zero cell to the relevant feature subspace $S$.
 Figure \ref{fig:subspace} illustrates this relationship and how ensuring the projection of $\Pi$ onto $S^{\perp}$ is small means the relevant subspace is more efficiently subdivided for a given lifetime $\lambda$ and the projection of $Z_0$ onto $S$ can be controlled, ensuring a smaller risk.

+We now observe that as in Theorem 6 of \cite{OReillyTran2021minimax}, the upper bound in Theorem \ref{t:Lipschitz_Rate} does not depend on the number of trees $M$ and thus holds for a single random tessellation tree estimator.
+We can assume a stronger regularity condition on the regression function, as well as stronger assumptions on the input distribution $\mu$, and obtain an upper bound that depends on the number of trees $M$ in the forest estimator.
+However, there are terms in this upper bound that are difficult to interpret in the general case, so we omit it here and refer to Proposition \ref{t:C2_Rate} in Section \ref{a:C2-general-bnd} in the Appendix for the result.
+Next we will restrict to oblique Mondrian forests, where the analysis simplifies and we can obtain closed form expressions for the risk upper bounds which constitute the main contributions of this work.